You do exceptional things in the classroom every single day. NCTE is here to recognize them.

 Jill Williams is a secondary English language arts and social studies curriculum specialist for Westerville City Schools and an adjunct lecturer at The Ohio State University in the School of Teaching and Learning.
 Dr. Williams taught high school English for 16 years and was awarded 2011 Teacher of the Year at Westerville Central High School.
 She is a coauthor and editor of Acting Out!: Combating Homophobia and Heterosexism in Schools, recognized in 2010 as an “Outstanding Academic Title” by the American Library Association and winner of the National Association of Multicultural Education Philip C. Chinn book award, and is coauthor of Stepping Up!
 Teachers Advocating for Sexual and Gender Diversity in Schools (2018).
 Current projects include facilitating middle school book clubs for girls of color and a peer reading program using diverse books with elementary and middle school students.
 Dr. Williams currently resides in Columbus, Ohio.

-The award presentation will be held at the Opening Session on Sunday, November 18 during the CEL Annual Convention in Houston, Texas.
+The award was presented at the Opening Session during the CEL Annual Convention in Houston, Texas.

 Nomination Deadline: March 1